 Our mind has to be clear of any negative thinking.
 Whatever happens, we must turn it into a positive experience.

 Is it hard?
 Yes, in the beginning.
 But with a bit of an effort, we condition ourselves to stay on the positive side which in return attracts peace of mind and enjoyment for what we do.

 The beginning of summer is the time for introducing tennis to new players.
 Camps are a great way to show kids how fun tennis can be.

-We have a special section dedicated to lesson plans for running a successful 5-day tennis camp.
+We have a special section inside the Tennis Drills and Lesson Plans program, dedicated to running a successful 5-day tennis camp.